 Attach your article in an email to firstname.lastname@example.org to submit.
-Please make sure that you put your first name, last initial, and state (or country if outside the US) on the article, even if you want it to be "anonymous."
+Please make sure that you put your first name, last initial, phone number, state/province, and country in the article, even if you want it to be "anonymous."

 What happens next?